oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 If the user uses an application on a mobile device to scan a QR code, the application MAY display information advising the user under which conditions they should expect to be asked to scan a QR code and under which circumstances they should never scan a QR code (e.g. display a message that the QR code will only be displayed on kiosks within trusted locations or on trusted websites hosted on a specific domain, and never in e-mail or other media and locations).

-The user experience MAY include information to further educate the user on cross-device consent phishing attacks and reinforce the conditions under which authorization grants may be requested.

 **Limitations:** Improvements to user experience on their own is unlikely to be sufficient and SHOULD be used in conjunction with other controls described in this document.

 ### Authenticated flow